Slow Cooker Korean Beef (Shredded)

 Now, what I love about this version is how it keeps all the spirit of classic Korean-style shredded beef but makes the process unbelievably low-effort.
 No browning, no fuss, absolutely nothing extra.
 Just throw some onions on the bottom, add the beef on top, and pour the sauce over.
 That’s it!
 The slow cooker handles the rest, and the flavor gets deeper and richer as it goes.

-And since it’s high-protein and naturally dairy-free (ditto my 15-minute egg roll in a bowl, a combo that’s hard to find, am I right?!?), it works for pretty much any kind of week you’re having.
+And since it’s high-protein and naturally dairy-free (ditto my slow cooker beef and ramen) a combo that’s hard to find, am I right?!?), it works for pretty much any kind of week you’re having.
 I make it for busy nights, meal prep, low-key hosting, or anytime I want an easy base for rice bowls, tacos, noodles, or lettuce wraps.
 It reheats beautifully, stays juicy, and is endlessly flexible, which is honestly why it’s in constant rotation around here!
+And for a quick stovetop version with similar flavors, my ground beef and broccoli is ready in under 20 minutes.

-Welcome to My Kitchen – Let’s Make Korean-Style Beef!
+Welcome to My Kitchen, Let’s Make Korean Beef

 Testing Tips